 Both of the Pearl Mist Cuba cruise itineraries include an overnight stay in Havana.
 The 7-night cruise also visits Caibarién, Matanzas, and Mariel on the north shore of Cuba.
 The 10-day cruise circumnavigates the island nation, visiting Maria la Gorda, Cienfuegos, Trinidad, Alejandro de Humboldt National Park, and Holguin.

 Although some cruise lines have Cuba-only cruises, other cruise lines include stopovers in Cuba as part of a Caribbean cruise.
-Viking Cruises is sending the Viking Star to the Caribbean from October 2016 through February 2017 and has already scheduled three of its ships to sail Caribbean itineraries beginning in October 2017.
-Two of these ships will visit Cuba.
+Viking Cruises is one of the latter.

-Two of Viking Cruises' ocean-going ships, the 930-guest Viking Sun and Viking Star, are scheduled to overnight in Havana on Central American Shores & Cuba 7-night cruises to the western Caribbean round-trip from Miami starting in December 2017.
+Two of Viking Cruises' ocean-going ships, the 930-guest Viking Sun and Viking Star, are scheduled to overnight in Havana on Central American Shores & Cuba 7-night cruises to the western Caribbean round-trip from Miami.